Microbiologia Molecolare

 Expected learning outcomes

-Students will deepen biostatistical analysis skills and modern digital technology for information search,
+Students will deepen biostatistical analysis skills and modern digital technologies for information research, data analysis, and microbiological and health monitoring.

-Students will acquire specialized skills in microbiology including experimental microbiology and
+Students will acquire specialized skills in microbiology, immunology and molecular pathology, and in particular:

-3. Knowledge of the basic pathogenetic mechanisms related to infectious diseases and
+- Knowledge of the basic pathogenetic mechanisms related to infectious diseases and immunopathology

 Single course